adamt-eng/grade-monitor/README.md

 ## Showcase
 ![Showcase](Showcase.gif)

+- Empty result when using `Heavy Load` indicates that final grades for the specified semester aren't released yet.

 ## Configuration

    - The bot's configuration, including user credentials, is stored in `config.json`.
 It is recommended not to modify this file manually unless you are sure about what you are doing.